ludwig-ai/ludwig-docs/docs/developer_guide/contributing.md

 way to help the community.
 Answering questions, helping others, reaching out and improving the documentation are immensely valuable contributions as well.

-It also helps us if you spread the word: reference the library from blog posts on the awesome projects it made possible, shout out on Twitter every time it has helped you, or simply star the repo to say "thank you".
+It also helps us if you spread the word: reference the library in blog posts on the awesome projects it made possible, shout out on Twitter every time it has helped you, or simply star the repo to say "thank you".